algebra2boy/TechHouse/README.md

 The following **required** functionality is completed:

 - [x] A create form that allows the user to create posts
-- [ ] Posts have a title and optionally additional textual content and/or an image added as an external image URL
+- [x] Posts have a title and optionally additional textual content and/or an image added as an external image URL
-- [ ] A home feed displaying previously created posts By default, the time created, title, and number of upvotes for each post is shown on the feed
+- [ ] A home feed displaying previously created posts.
+By default, the time created, title, and number of upvotes for each post is shown on the feed
 - [ ] Clicking on a post shall direct the user to a new page for the selected post
 - [ ] Users can sort posts by either their created time or upvotes count
 - [ ] Users can search for posts by title